-Then transition them off of your shoulder- one hand still on the small of their back and the other underneath where the head meets the neck (to develop the habit of putting their head back instead of looking at their toes).
+Then transition them off of your shoulder- one hand still on the small of their back and the other underneath where the head meets the neck.
+This is to develop the habit of putting their head back instead of looking at their toes.
 Once they are comfortable here, slowly remove the hand under their back.

 Once they’ve mastered the one-handed back float, remove the second hand to allow them to float independently!
 Give them lots and lots of praise- this is a huge feat!